core-wg/oscore-key-update/draft-ietf-core-oscore-key-update.md

 * KUDOS can be initiated by either peer.
 In particular, the client or the server may start KUDOS by sending the first rekeying message.

-* The new OSCORE Security Context enjoys Perfect Forward Secrecy.
+* The new OSCORE Security Context enjoys forward secrecy.

 * The same ID Context value used in the old OSCORE Security Context is preserved in the new Security Context.
 Furthermore, the ID Context value never changes throughout the KUDOS execution.